Killing of Ashley Zhao

-Ashley Zhao was a five-year-old girl who was discovered dead in her family's restaurant in Jackson Township, Stark County, Ohio, U.S., on January 10, 2017.
+Ashley Zhao (December 30, 2011 – January 9, 2017) was a 5-year-old Chinese American girl who was discovered dead in her family's restaurant in Jackson Township, Stark County, Ohio, U.S., on January 10, 2017.
 Her death sparked an investigation led by the local police department in cooperation with the Ohio Bureau of Criminal Investigation and the Federal Bureau of Investigation.

 Ming Ming Chen (born 1987/1988), Ashley's mother, was charged with her death and convicted of involuntary manslaughter.
 Ashley's father, Liang Zhao, was also tried and found guilty of obstructing justice and corpse abuse for assisting Chen in hiding the body.
 Chen and Zhao were sentenced to 22 and 12 years in prison respectively.

 Missing persons report and discovery of body

-On January 9, 2017, Ashley Zhao (born December 30, 2011) disappeared from Ang's Asian Cuisine, a restaurant owned by her parents.
+On January 9, 2017, Ashley Zhao disappeared from Ang's Asian Cuisine, a restaurant owned by her parents.
 She was reported missing on the same day at around 9:00 PM.
 Her parents told the police that she may have "wandered out a back door".

 On the morning of January 10, authorities issued a Statewide Endangered Child Alert for her.

-While searching the restaurant, police found her body "concealed" in the kitchen, close to the freezer.
+On January 11, while searching the restaurant, police found her corpse "concealed" in the kitchen, close to the freezer.

 Investigation and legal proceedings

-Chen and Zhao were arrested for their daughter's death on 11 January; at the Massillon Municipal Court, their bonds were set at $5 million each because the judge believed that they posed a flight risk.
+Chen and Zhao were arrested for their daughter's death on January 11; at the Massillon Municipal Court, their bonds were set at $5 million each because the judge believed that they posed a flight risk.
 Although her parents had reported her missing, the police believed that Chen had repeatedly punched Ashley in the face until she died.

 Ming Ming Chen

-Charged with murder and felonious assault, Ming Ming Chen taped a video with the police in which she confessed to beating Ashley to death.
+Charged with murder and felonious assault, Ming Ming Chen confessed to police during an interrogation to beating Ashley to death.
 She talked about how she was exhausted by working at the restaurant and that Ashley had become disobedient.
 After informing her husband that Ashley was dead, she tasked him with hiding the body.

-During a hearing on October 12, 2017, Chen pleaded not guilty to the murder charge by reason of insanity.
+On October 12, 2017, Chen pleaded not guilty to the murder charge by reason of insanity.

 On December 29, 2017, after she pleaded guilty to involuntary manslaughter, she was sentenced to 22 years in prison.
 As she had come to the United States illegally when she was a teenager, she will be deported back to China after being released from prison.